 Not quite the exciting feature, that.

 Not a lot of hosts offer free site migration.
 Why that is so, is something we fear we'd never truly be able to fully grasp.
 I mean, if we owned a web hosting service, we would be interested in encouraging websites to leave their hosts and come over to our side of the garden where the grass is undoubtedly greener.
-We surely wouldn't charge them a one time fee of $149.99 for the migration of five websites and twenty emails.
+We surely wouldn't charge them a one-time fee of $149.99 for the migration of five websites and twenty emails.

 Regardless of the kind of site(s) that you run, you'd eventually have to use the email services offered by Bluehost.

 Bluehost allows you to create up to a hundred emails with its basic plan, and you can even create unlimited email addresses with other higher-tier plans.
-For those who want more powerful features, Bluehost has partnered with Microsoft office 365 to provide users with basic package supporting email and calendar functionality as well.
+For those who want more powerful features, Bluehost has partnered with Microsoft Office 365 to provide users with basic package supporting email and calendar functionality as well.
 Bluehost also has a tool called Spam Assassin that comes with all plans.
 This shouldn't be confused with Spam Experts, another spam protection tool that Bluehost provides.
 In any case, Bluehost makes sure that you don't have to deal with spam in your email inbox.

 Beginners need this more than anything.
 People won't just come to your site because some angel dropped your domain name in the browser or their dreams— marketing is needed to drive traffic to your site.
 To aid marketing, Bluehost actually offers full-service digital marketing services.
 This means that Bluehost can help you with monthly content marketing— which means Bluehost will get writers to create content that will lead to higher SEO ranking for your site.
-Bluehost can also help manage local listings to make sure that your website is easily found by people in your locale.
+Bluehost can also help manage local listings to make sure that your website is easily found by people in your general areas.
 Of course, marketing isn't complete without search engine optimization and the insertion of relevant keywords into content.
-Bluehost can help with that and also help come up with appropriate title tags and meta description.
+Bluehost can help with that and also help come up with appropriate title tags and meta descriptions.

 All of these services are actually things that you can learn if you had the time and willingness to, so you could actually learn how to market your website yourself and get on with it without Bluehost's help.

-What Bluehost offers you that that is of true significance, at least to us, is the $200 in free and credits (Google, Bing and Twitter).
+What Bluehost offers you that that is of true significance, at least to us, is the $200 in free credits (Google, Bing and Twitter).
 It is a lot of money in ads, and if you know how to play your cards right, it might give you a steady flow of visitors.

 Despite the fact that Bluehost thinks very highly of its special connection to WordPress (Bluehost, like we are always reminded, is one of only three hosts recommended by WordPress), the host offers support for integration of numerous other apps.
-You can install a host of other apps like Joomla, Drupal and Magneto from the marketplace easily.
+You can install a host of other apps like Joomla, Drupal, and Magento from the marketplace easily.
 To make things even easier for you, Bluehost offers CDN access.
 This means that your site will load faster as content will be delivered to visitors quicker than before.

 Asides the fact that you can easily install most apps, Bluehost also offers Google Apps integration that is built into cPanel.
 This allows interested users to use Google suit or Google drive cloud storage.
 Like we've said earlier, you also get a free SSL certificate with all plans.

-A lot of people don't really care about the backup policy of prospective Web-hosts.
+A lot of people don't really care about the backup policy of prospective Web hosts.
 However, speaking from experience, it is something you should really care about.
 The ideal is automated daily backups, but since very few hosts offer that for free, we'll make do with less.

 Bluehost offers daily backups on all plans, however, this is offered on a courtesy basis.
 What that means is that backups aren't guaranteed, so you should either use a backup tool like Codeguard (which Bluehost offers as an add-on) or find other ways to backup your site.